 The found that when it comes to third level, unsurprisingly accommodation represents a substantial average annual cost.

-In 2020, 60% of college students are living at home.
-The number of students living in rented accommodation has increased slightly from 16% last year to 20% this year and the number of college goers living in student accommodation has also remained the same.
+In 2021, 64% of college students are living at home.
+The number of students living in rented accommodation has increased slightly from 16% last year to 20% this year and the number of college goers living in student accommodation has also remained low at 13%.

 Another noticeable shift is in the mode of transport that third level students are using.
 Students have switched their main modes of transport to college from cars and cycling to using public transport and walking.
 It’s not surprising that students are trying to cut transport costs given that the average spend on transport to college is €344.